Thaayum Magalum: Production

 Sandow M. M. A. Chinnappa Thevar usually produced films under the banner Devar Films starring M. G. Ramachandran with music composed by K. V. Mahadevan.
 He launched Dhandayuthapani Films to produce films with a different cast and crew.
 This is one such film.
 Dialogues were written by Thiyaagan while supervised by Kannadasan.
+Chandrabose, who later became a composer, began his career as a child artist in this film.

 Soundtrack

 Music was composed by P. S. Diwakar and the lyrics were penned by Kannadasan.

 Reception

-Kalki said Vijaya gave life to the film.
+Kalki called the film a routine "raja rani" (king and queen) story, despite its title giving the impression of a contemporary story, but said Vijaya and Rajamma gave life to the film.